Secure Channel Specifics

 Benefits and Usage

-Key diversification enables simplified and secured distribution of secure channel transport key sets as only the Batch Master Key must be shared with the CMS system to derive the YubiKey transport key sets.
+Key diversification enables simplified and secured distribution of secure channel transport key sets because only the Batch Master Key must be shared with the CMS system to derive the YubiKey transport key sets.

 Hence, the secure channel transport key sets can be pre-programmed by Yubico, assuming that Yubico has access to the BMK of the CMS vendor.